2025 Finlandia Trophy: Ice dance

-Couples competing in ice dance performed their rhythm dances on Friday, 21 November.
+Couples competing in ice dance performed their rhythm dances on 21 November.
 Lasting no more than 2 minutes 50 seconds, the theme of the rhythm dance this season was "music, dance styles, and feeling of the 1990s".
-Examples of applicable dance styles and music included, but were not limited to: pop, Latin, house, techno, hip-hop, and grunge.
+Examples of applicable dance styles and music included pop, Latin, house, techno, hip-hop, and grunge.
 The rhythm dance had to include the following elements: one pattern dance step sequence, one choreographic rhythm sequence, one dance lift, one set of sequential twizzles, and one step sequence.

-Couples then performed their free dances on Saturday, 22 November.
-The free dance performance could last no longer than 4 minutes, and had to include the following: three dance lifts, one dance spin, one set of synchronized twizzles, one step sequence in hold, one step sequence while on one skate and not touching, and three choreographic elements.
+Couples then performed their free dances on 22 November.
+The free dance could last no longer than 4 minutes, and had to include the following: three dance lifts, one dance spin, one set of synchronized twizzles, one step sequence in hold, one step sequence while on one skate and not touching, and three choreographic elements.

 Judging

-For the 2025–26 season, all of the technical elements in any figure skating performance – such as jumps and spins – were assigned a predetermined base point value and were then scored by a panel of seven or nine judges on a scale from -5 to 5 based on their quality of execution.
-The judging panel's Grade of Execution (GOE) was determined by calculating the trimmed mean (that is, an average after deleting the highest and lowest scores), and this GOE was added to the base value to come up with the final score for each element.
-The panel's scores for all elements were added together to generate a total element score.
-At the same time, judges evaluated each performance based on three program components – skating skills, presentation, and composition – and assigned a score from .25 to 10 in .25 point increments.
+Skaters were judged according to the required technical elements of their program (such as jumps and spins), as well as the overall presentation of their program, based on three program components (skating skills, presentation, and composition).
+Each technical element in a figure skating performance was assigned a predetermined base point value and scored by a panel of nine judges on a scale from −5 to +5 based on the quality of its execution.
+Each Grade of Execution (GOE) from –5 to +5 was assigned a value as indicated on the Scale of Values.
+For example, a triple Axel was worth a base value of 8.00 points, and a GOE of +3 was worth 2.40 points, so a triple Axel with a GOE of +3 earned 10.40 points.
+The judging panel's GOE for each element was determined by calculating the trimmed mean (the average after discarding the highest and lowest scores).
+The panel's scores for all elements were added together to generate a Total Elements Score.
+At the same time, the judges evaluated each performance based on the five aforementioned program components and assigned each a score from 0.25 to 10 in 0.25-point increments.
 The judging panel's final score for each program component was also determined by calculating the trimmed mean.
-Those scores were then multiplied by the factor shown on the following chart; the results were added together to generate a total program component score.
+Those scores were then multiplied by the factor shown on the chart below; the results were added together to generate a total Program Component Score.